Mehdialmoo/Bash_commands/README.md

   ```bash
   vi [filename]
   ```
+  After this press "i" to be able to insert and then press "ESC" to exit inser mode and press "q" to quit and "wq" to write the file and quit.
 - **Disk uusage**

   To analyze and report on disk usage within directories and files, execute the following command: